utsav0/daily-dev-tips/src/pages/posts/scss-variables.md

 ## Overwriting Variables

-There is an option to overwrite variables inside an element check out the following use case:
+There is an option to overwrite variables inside an element.
+Check out the following use case:

 ```css
 $color: #ef476f;